Jonathan Van Ness Gave Me “Ghost Layers” & It’s My Most Complimented Haircut

 AdvertisementADVERTISEMENT

-I didn’t even need to tell Van Ness what I wanted; he instinctively knew how to cut the style.
-After washing my hair with JVN Revive Repairing Shampoo, $24, and Revive Repairing Conditioner, $24, Van Ness added a generous pump of Revive Rapid Repair Bond Gloss, $36, from root to tip and got started by carefully dusting away my split ends.
-Then he added a handful of invisible layers through my mid-lengths and ends.
-The key, he said, was not cutting them too short.
-Mine end about an inch — or in some spots, two — from the longest pieces, so even when my hair is pin straight, they camouflage into the rest of the length.

 To prevent my hair from drying in a triangular shape, Van Ness used thinning scissors to reduce bulk, making it easier to style and air-dry.
-He finished the look by cutting in long, graduated curtain bangs to add a little more dimension.
+He finished the look by cutting in a long, graduated curtain fringe to add a little more dimension.

 How do you style ghost layers with waves?

 Ghost layers with waves are an unexpectedly relaxed style for spring, says Smith, and while the cut can be coiffed with a curling wand or shaped using a blowdry brush, accidentally perfect waves can also be achieved by air-drying if your hair has a natural bend, like digital creators Nicole and Franny below.
-A cream-based hair product — like JVN Hair Complete Air Dry Cream, $28 — will minimize frizz and impart shine.
-Also consider trying a mermaid waver — a tong with three barrels, like Amika High Tide Deep Wave Hair Crimper, $120 — to further enhance natural waves.
+A cream-based hair product — like JVN Hair Complete Air Dry Cream, £24 — will minimise frizz and impart shine.
+Also consider trying a mermaid waver — a tong with three barrels, like Hershesons The Multi-Tasker, £196 — to further enhance natural waves.
 The final step is to use a wide-tooth comb, rather than a brush, to separate the waves for a lived-in feel, suggests Smith.

+I like to style my hair by spritzing Typebea’s S.2 Sea Salt Texture Mist, £23, which offers hold and heat protection up to 210°, into towel-dried lengths before blow-drying using a paddle brush.
+Then I reach for my trusty ghd Chronos Hair Straightener, £289, to fashion some delicate bends.
+Twisting the straightener halfway through each pass will create soft, natural-looking waves.
+Lastly, I pull my fingers through my lengths to break up the waves for a relaxed, effortlessly tousled finish.

 AdvertisementADVERTISEMENT